JasonPekos/JasonPekos.github.io/pages/neal.md

 A full implementation of the code here can be found at [this gist](https://gist.github.com/JasonPekos/65638ff5d19ef2eafb772f8242b911c8).
 ## What's going on in Stan?

 The Stan user's guide has a [helpful section on reparametrization](https://mc-stan.org/docs/2_29/stan-users-guide/reparameterization.html).
-It's not immediately clear how to implement some of these examples in Turing --- a Stan model is structed as follows:
+It's not immediately clear how to implement some of these examples in Turing --- a Stan model is structured as follows:

 ```Stan
 data {